-If you are considering submitting an application to California, the fee for the application is $50.
+If you are thinking about applying to California, the deadline for Fall 2023 admissions is August 20 and the application fee costs $50.

 |Mean Unweighted GPA||3.3|